jp-chl/66DaysOfK8s/challenge/week03/day21/README.md

 ## Setup

-* A minikube local cluster have to be already configured and running.
+* A minikube local cluster has to be already configured and running.
 * The default config file (```$HOME/.kube``` directory has only one cluster configured, i.e. minikube)
 * All tests run on minikube.
 * All pods are deployed on default namespace